Nu Finish Car Polish

 clay bar car before nu finish car polish

-If you are not familiar with the clay bar or detailing clay, (one in the same) you are in for a real treat!
-This tool of the trade will raise both the user experience of any product, and increase performance of any product by creating the optimum surface prior to application.
+This tool of the trade will raise both the user experience of any product, and increase performance of any product by creating a contaminate-free surface prior to application.
 If you need further understanding on this unique tool of the trade, visit my comprehensive Q. and A. page on detailing clay.

 Steps to Proper Surface Car Care: